- Chart

 Disclaimers:

-This analysis is based on publicly available information and is intended for informational purposes only.
-It does not constitute financial advice.
-Investors should conduct their own due diligence before making investment decisions.
+This analysis is for informational purposes only and does not constitute investment advice.
+Financial data and market share estimates are subject to change and may not be entirely accurate or up-to-date.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.